 Birthday Club

 Many members of the Fellowship choose to make a donation to show their gratitude to AA on their birthday.
 Typically, this is called becoming a member of the Birthday Club.
 Members donate a dollar or some multiple for each year of their sobriety annually.
-Birthday Club givers can set up an annual automatic payment on your debit or credit card.

 New Advisory Action!
 Virtual Groups and Conference Participation